shannoncruey/FlexAPI/README.md

 'modern' ways to interface with these legacy applications.

 Enter FlexAPI!
-Our goal is simple - to provide a robust, stable and easy to configure REST API that can be easily hooked into existing application.
+Our goal is simple - to provide a robust, stable and easy to configure REST API that can be easily hooked into an existing application.

-API "endpoints" are defined in simple JSON files.
-Endpoints can access different "datasources", also defined in JSON files.
+API "endpoints" are defined in simple configuration files.
+Endpoints can access different "datasources", also defined in configuration files.

-FlexAPI could very easily evolve into a content delivery system.
-This is not the goal.
-However, any web developer could easily use FlexAPI along with "Web 2.0" tools such as jQuery to quickly create any type of user experience.
+FlexAPI could very easily evolve into a content delivery system, but this is *not the goal*.
+However, since FlexAPI is built on the Web.py framework, any web developer could easily use FlexAPI along with tools such as jQuery to quickly create any type of end user experience.

 FlexAPI is currently a very young project, but we hope it will rapidly evolve into the beta phase.